smijares/mbhs2025/README.md

 Pre-trained SORTENY models to generate the results in this paper are available in the [GICI website](https://gici.uab.cat/GiciWebPage/downloads.php).

+[29/05/2025] AVIRIS1 model published in that repository is not properly stored and cannot be used.
+A corrected version will be uploaded.

 ## Training a model

 To train a model, call the `train` command in the architecture script using the corresponding options.
 For example: